MrTortoise/MrTortoise.github.io/_posts/2022-04-04-coupling-and-cohesion.md

 > 'The Agility of simplicity dominates all other forms of agility'

-The more complected a system is the more of a hairball it is.
-But also the more parts effect other parts which makes it dramatically harder to reason about and be correct in our expectations.
+The more complected a system is then the more of a hairball it is.
+But also, the more parts effect other parts which makes it dramatically harder to reason about and be correct in our expectations.

 Simplicity requires that separate parts of a system be as independent as possible.
 By not coupling these parts together we create firebreaks that limit the impact of change.
+This then allows us to compartmentalize and start to build heuristics - rules of thumb - that enable reasoning of larger parts of the system.

 ### There is a lot of cargo-culting and kool-aid

-However we also have to consider the cognitive cost of introducing abstractions.
+However we also have to consider the cognitive cost of introducing these abstractions.
 A lot of software developers practice [Don't Repeat Yourself](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) and a weird form of [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle) that cause a lot of harm.
 For instance the first 2 paragraphs in the SRP link contradict themselves.
-Is says Robert Martin made up the term and defined it in the second paragraph but only after proposing the common misunderstanding first.
+Is says Robert Martin made up the term and defined it in the second paragraph but only after proposing the common misunderstanding first (its a misunderstanding because it is insufficient on its own).
 The danger is taking heuristics like these and blindly applying them.

 It is very possible (and common) for 2 pieces of code to be almost identical but have different owners.
-When you apply do not repeat yourself and extract them then you have invented work to do this, you have complected 2 parts of the system together.
-As a result changing the common for one breaks the other because these 2 pieces have separate owners and so change in both will happen at different times for different reasons.
-What is more, if this is extracted out into a package then the package maintainer has no real idea what the consumers are using it for.
-Changes for one system will not be timed correctly for the other even if desired.
-Now there is a package with 2 versions in one place and 2 pieces of code running different versions because one has not yet (or doesn't want to) update.
+When you apply 'do not repeat yourself' and extract them then not only have you invented work to do this (rather than do something that directly adds value to the customer), but you have also complected 2 parts of the system together by introducing the third shared piece of code.
+As a result, changing the common code for one will break the other because these 2 pieces have separate owners and so change in both will happen at different times for different reasons.
+Obviously getting the 2 parts to change concurrently and synchronously is vastly more complex than the parts doing so independently and therefor eventually sequentially.
+What is more, if this is extracted out into an independent package (to avoid this problem) then the package maintainer - as a result - has no real idea what the consumers are using it for.
+The goal for a package is to decouple from the consumers to allow them freedom - now changes to the package require a lot of communication and synchronization between consumers.
+Changes for one system will not be timed correctly for the other even if desired because different teams have different priorities - and if they do not then why split in the first place?
+Now there is a package with 2 versions in one place and 2 pieces of code running different versions because one has not yet (or doesn't want to or cannot) update.
 Has this made things simpler?
 Was the intent to get into all this?
-Applying do not repeat yourself here is not good - it is overzealous and increases complexity despite apparently increasing cohesion and lowering coupling.
+Applying do not repeat yourself here automatically is not good - it is overzealous and increases complexity despite apparently increasing cohesion and lowering coupling.
 When the 2 pieces of code have different owners refactors like this introduce a new form of contract of change between both the teams and also between the teams and the shared code.
+This example is the most common and damaging misunderstanding I see applied again and again at all levels of development.
+It is disastrous yet completely prevalent.
+It took 14 years for someone to question me doing this and then another 2 for me to finally get why they were telling me this.

 The cost of making the code 'simpler' is more complex deployment and the introduction of cross team concerns - usually to save 2-3 lines of 'repeated' code.
 The fix to the deployment here is to not take the external dependency, inline the code and get right back to the anti-pattern that was originally there.
-This happens but it should be said the heuristic is pretty good most of the time - however remember the goal of encapsulation is to enable the movement of code into different services or places.
+This happens but it should be said the heuristic is pretty good most of the time (provided the code has the same owner) - however remember the goal of encapsulation is to enable the movement of code into different services or places.
 Being self contained and not having external dependencies greatly aids this.
+This is where we get into the direction of coupling as well - but more on this later.
+The example above ends up badly because the direction is the wrong way around.

 The common statement (low coupling, high cohesion) is insufficient as it is incoherent to the overly simplistic view people take of larger systems.
 We can do better!

 ### What really matters?
 Predictability

+Simply put, we cannot change a system if we do not know what will happen!
+To do so would be negligent.

-We want to really understand the predictability of systems because that allows us to know whether we have a system that we can test against reality and when we do test it what we expect to happen.
+We want to really understand the predictability of systems.
+This allows us to know whether we have a system that we can test against reality.
+Moreover it allows us to say that when we do test it we also know what we expect to happen.
 In businesses we call this making money, in product it is knowing your customer, in code it is getting the bloody thing to firstly compile and secondly do what we want.
-These are 2 fundamental concepts because everything is an information model and these concepts are descriptors of it.

 ## Information Model and Context